By Guy Derdall and Tony DiGiulian

 This may have been a result of these old ships being scrapped as a result

-the Washington Naval Limitation Treaty.
+adoption of the Washington Naval Limitation Treaty.

 |OBM||Monitor, Second Line|

 |OCV||Aircraft Carrier, Second Line|